mattiaspaul/ChasingClouds/README.md

 See open open job opportunities PostDoc and/or PhD at <http://mpheinrich.de/opportunities.html>

+Check out an interactive live-demo or apply DiVRoC on your own data at <https://huggingface.co/spaces/mattiaspaul/chasingclouds>

 # Datasets
 The newly created LCSD500 dataset (paired vessel point clouds) is available for download at https://cloud.imi.uni-luebeck.de/s/mtPmXoeNrnntNBg (170MB), automatic correspondences are placed in LCSD500_keypoints_corrfield.zip.